ONSgeo/Area_Classification/docs/specifications/Standardised_Illness_Ratio.md

 | -------- |   ---------- |

 ## 3.0 Introduction
-The use of the standard illness ratio is a continuation of the work produced in the creation of [2021 output area classifications](https://data.geods.ac.uk/dataset/output-area-classification-2021).
+The use of the Standardised Illness Ratio is a continuation of the work produced in the creation of [2021 output area classifications](https://data.geods.ac.uk/dataset/output-area-classification-2021).

 The SIR is used as a measure of diability within each area, it provides a comparision between the disability count of an area and the expected illness.